 Outside the classroom she enjoys photography, traveling, rock climbing, yoga, crafty projects, live music, and spending time outdoors.
 Her dog Ari also accompanies her in the classroom daily as a certified Therapy Dog.
 They make a powerful duo, leading our kids on adventures and facilitating social skills development all along the way!

-Jessie Leyden, Teacher
+Jessie Leyden, Lead Teacher

 An Atlanta native, Jessie attended Sarah Smith Elementary School, The Galloway School and Oglethorpe University, where she obtained a B.A. in Psychology and a double minor in Spanish and Studio Art in 2008.
 Jessie comes to us from The Howard School, where she worked in 8th grade and Kindergarten-1st grade.
 She is certified in Early Childhood Education, Behavioral Science for grades 6-12 and English as a Second Language for grades K-12.